 U.S. EXECUTIVE AUTHORITY BRIEF: MILITARY ACTION & VENEZUELA

 On January 3, 2026, U.S. special operations forces executed Operation Absolute Resolve, capturing Venezuelan President Nicolás Maduro and his wife, Cilia Flores, in Caracas amid airstrikes on military targets.
-Framed as a law enforcement action against narco-terrorism indictments, this operation reignited debate over the President's Commander-in-Chief authority vis-à-vis Congress's war powers.
+The aim was simple: to effectuate an arrest arising from federal narco-terrorism indictments.
+It was not a war, not a regime-change campaign, and not a sustained military engagement.
+This operation nevertheless reignited debate over the President's Commander-in-Chief authority vis-à-vis Congress's war powers.

 That relationship is defined by the Constitution itself.
 Article II vests command authority in the President and Article I assigns to Congress the responsibility of declaring war.
 This constitutional balance between presidential initiative and congressional authority is further structured by the War Powers Resolution of 1973.